matusmarcin/graphql-intro/README.md

 ### Special special bonus

-Our [Fabio spoke on GraphQL at React London Meetup in 2016](https://youtu.be/HrECWxWVcEI?t=59m5s), when he was building it for The Economist.
+Our [Fabio spoke on GraphQL at React London Meetup in 2016](https://youtu.be/HrECWxWVcEI?t=59m5s), when we were building it for The Economist.